ptsimard/wetkit_media/README.md

 * Builds upon the [Media][media] module and Drupal core Files
 * Creates a new taxonomy called <i>Media File Tags</i>.
 * Adds an autocomplete term reference field called <i>Media File Tags</i> to all of the file types.
 (Image, Video, Audio, Document, and WetKit Video)
-* Creates a new files administration View page (wetkit-media-admin) with <i>Media File Tags</i> displayed and searchable.
+* Creates a new View page (wetkit-media-admin) for files administration with <i>Media File Tags</i> displayed and searchable.
 * Can be easily integrated with the default Files administration View page.